Stockholm university

 The course consists of lectures, laboratory exercises, group discussions, study visits, project work and seminars.
 Participation in laboratory exercises, group discussions, project work, seminars and group education associated with this is compulsory.

-Field exercises will include excursions to areas with naturally occurring ionizing radiation where measurements will be caried out and samples of radioactive minerals collected.
+Field exercises will include excursions to authorities and companies working with ionising radiation and to areas with naturally occurring ionizing radiation where measurements will be caried out and samples of radioactive minerals collected.

 Assessment